WeiHaoChin/Evaluating-Parameter-Free-Enhancement-Strategies-for-LLM-Based-Algorithmic-Code-Generation/README.md

+⚠️ Status: Work in Progress (WIP)
+This repository is actively under development.
+Experimental results, code modules, and evaluation scripts are subject to ongoing updates and refinements.

 # FYP: Competitive Programming LLM Evaluation Platform

 This project combines a browser-based evaluation UI with a retrieval-augmented generation (RAG) pipeline for competitive programming data.
 It supports interactive prompting, optional TextGrad refinement, benchmarking against LiveCodeBench, and retrieval over a CP knowledge base built from public problem and editorial sources.